Besta (computer)

 Besta (Беста) is a Soviet Unix-based graphics workstation.
 Starting in 1988, more than 1,000 were produced.
+It was produced primarily for use in the Novovoronezh Nuclear Power Plant and some universities.
+The workstation was designed by students of the Moscow State University in concert with the Scientific Research Institute of System Development.
+Uniquely, the hardware was manufactured at the ZiL plant, which was better known for producing automotive vehicles and heavy equipment.

 There were several versions of the computer.
 Besta-88 has a Motorola 68020 CPU and VME bus.

 The Bestix operating system is a legally ported version of AT&T UNIX System V Release 3.2.